siddharthgpta/ElectronicHarp/README.md

-# ElectronicHarp
+# Electronic Harp
 Arduino code for an electronic harp.
-Includes the ability to record and replay the tune.
+Includes the ability to record and replay the tune, tune the strings from the base frequency.